tandcsurf/jekyll-now/_posts/2017-10-3-Dealing-With-A-Big-New-Scary-Codebase.md

 It looks like gh-pages is a whole bunch of commits ahead of master v0.1.0 is lagging behind..

-In this case, it looks like v.0.1.0 is the production branch.
-It's not intuitive at first glance, but the total amount of commits, as well as commits ahead, can be pretty misleading.
+It might not seem intuitive at first glance, but in this case, v.0.1.0 is the production branch.
+The total amount of commits, as well as commits ahead, can be pretty misleading.
 The v.0.1.0 branch has been more recently updated, and looks to have a more advanced codebase.
 Some of the commits in the v0.1.0 branch had likely taken in a lot of changes and consolidations them at once, and had additional changes laid on top.
+Lesson learned: *It's important to take a close look at recently-updated branches, rather than just going off commit quantity*.

 After we fork and clone down the repo, we'll work from v.0.1.0